CertifyOS provider data management

 Keep in mind, if your team uses manual methods—like writing to or calling primary-source institutions to verify a provider’s credentials—this will hold up the process, largely negating the time benefits that made you consider delegated credentialing in the first place.

-What Are the Benefits of Delegated Credentialing?
+Benefits of Delegated Credentialing

 When carried out effectively, the most significant benefits of delegated credentialing can be broken down into four categories: time, cost, administrative relief, and a better provider and patient experience.
 Let’s dive further into the specifics of each: